snigo/mathx/README.md

 ## Story behind MathX

-There is always a time in every developer's life when he's starting to notice some small functions that he's re-using almost in every project.
-Sound familiar?
-The only reasonable step from there is to make it a package and re-use in centralized manner.
-Also keep it open-source so people can benefit from it and this is exacly what MathX is.
+There is always a time in every developer's life when he or she starts noticing some small functions that are being reused in almost every project.
+Sounds familiar?
+The only reasonable step from there is to make it a package and reuse them in a centralized manner.
+Also why not keep it open-source so people can benefit from it as well, and this is exactly what MathX is.

-The treshold for the function to enter the collection - I have to use it at least in 3 projects, and I've just started, so right now there are not many fuctions, but I guarantee that they 100% useful!
+The threshold for the function to enter the collection - I have to use it at least in 3 projects, right now there are not many functions yet and this is work in progress, but I guarantee that they are 100% useful!

 ## Functions